cockroachdb/docs/v22.1/hash-sharded-indexes.md

 A larger number of buckets allows for greater load-balancing and thus greater write throughput.
 More buckets disadvantages operations that need to scan over the data to fulfill their query; such queries will now need to scan over each bucket and combine the results.

-We recommend doing thorough performance testing of your workload with different `bucket_count`s if the default `bucket_count` does not satisfy your use case.
+You should thoroughly test the performance of your workload with different `bucket_count`s if the default `bucket_count` does not satisfy your use case.

 ### Hash-sharded indexes on partitioned tables